josmar-crwdstffng/angular/aio/content/guide/dependency-injection-in-action.md

 A second `@Host()` function decorates the `loggerService` constructor property.
 The only `LoggerService` instance in the application is provided at the `AppComponent` level.
-The host `HeroBioComponent` doesn't have its own `LoggerService` provider.
+The host `HeroBioComponent` does not have its own `LoggerService` provider.

-Angular throws an error if you haven't also decorated the property with `@Optional()`.
+Angular throws an error if you have not also decorated the property with `@Optional()`.
 When the property is marked as optional, Angular sets `loggerService` to null and the rest of the component adapts.

-Here's `HeroBiosAndContactsComponent` in action.
+Here is `HeroBiosAndContactsComponent` in action.

 <div class="lightbox">